Static vs. Rotating Proxies: Which One Should You Use?

 Vilius Dumcius

-Last updated -
+-

 What Are Static Proxies?

-If you’re unfamiliar with how proxies work, it’s simple: they change your IP address and reroute your traffic through an alternative one, sidestepping any restrictions to which your address may be subject.
+Proxies change your IP address and reroute your traffic through an alternative one, sidestepping any restrictions to which your address may be subject.
 When you opt for a static proxy IP address, it will remain fixed and unchanging for all your web requests.

-This means that if you query a website like Instagram, say 100 times, the static proxy will use the same IP address every single time.
+It means that if you query a website like Instagram, say 100 times, the static proxy will use the same IP address every single time.
 Whether this is good or bad depends on exactly what you’re doing.
 But before we get to that, here are the different types of static proxies:

-The final static IPs on our list are static mobile proxies .
+The final static IPs on our list are static mobile proxies.
 These route internet traffic through mobile network IP addresses sourced from cellular carriers around the world.
 And like ISP proxies, these IPs are perceived as highly trustworthy because they come from real mobile carriers.

 Use Cases for Static Proxy Servers

-If you’re in charge of multiple accounts on platforms that monitor IPs for suspicious behavior in eCommerce, social media, or banking, you should consider using static proxies for account management.
 You need a consistent IP address for such cases to prevent verification checks and bans.
 Sudden IP changes, especially from different regions, may be interpreted as account takeover , prompting additional security checks.

-A static proxy server can help you maintain a consistent digital identity.
+A static proxy can help you maintain a consistent digital identity.
 This way, you’re more likely to be trusted by platforms that monitor user activity patterns.
 There’s also a lower chance of encountering additional verifications like CAPTCHAs and email confirmations.

 The Advantages and Disadvantages of Static Proxies